4 Ways to Reduce Your Online Carbon Footprint

 #4 Download the EcoCart Chrome Extension to make your online orders carbon neutral

-EcoCart will do the rest of the work for you (for free!) and you can rest easy knowing that you’re doing your part to offset your online carbon footprint.
-EcoCart will donate to different carbon offset projects around the world, that help reduce your online carbon footprint at no extra cost to you.
+EcoCart will do the rest of the work for you (for free!) and you can rest easy knowing that you’re doing your part to offset your digital carbon footprint.
+EcoCart will donate to different carbon offset projects around the world, that help reduce the carbon footprint of online shopping at no extra cost to you.
 You can also browse for participating online stores through the Chrome extension and find new brands and stores that you can shop at while also reducing your online carbon footprint.

 Small steps add up to big change!